skills/secure-code-game/Level-Z/STORYLINE.md

 - `solution` provides one working solution.
 There are several possible solutions.
 - `tests` contains the unit tests that should still pass after you have implemented your fix.

+For this specific level, you will find additional files:
+- `.env.production` is an internal server side file containing a secret environment variable.
+- `hack.admin` is a file used by administrators at XMLon for debugging purposes.
+- `package.json` contains all the dependencies required for this level.
+You can install them by running `npm install`.
+- `package-lock.json` ensures that the same dependencies are installed consistently across different environments.

 ### 🚦 Time to start!

 1. Review the code in `code.js`.
 Can you spot the bug(s)?